The Strong, Silent Type: Synopsis

 A week after Ralphie's "disappearance", there is still no word of him.
 At a dinner with Silvio and Patsy, Albert voices the crew's suspicions that Tony killed Ralphie because of a horse.
 At a meeting, Johnny demands that Tony let New York in on the HUD scam.
 When Tony refuses, Johnny threatens him.
 Tony calls a meeting of key family members and asserts that Johnny had Ralphie killed over the HUD scam.
 He stresses that no action should be taken until they have proof.

 At a session with Dr. Melfi, Tony tearfully expresses his pain over losing Pie-O-My.
 Melfi comments that he seems to grieve more for animals than for humans.
-The portrait of him and the horse is delivered to the Bada Bing; Tony angrily orders it destroyed.
-But when Paulie sees Benny and Little Paulie trying to burn the painting he rescues it, over-valuing it and saying it would be an honor to have it in his house.
+The painting of him and the horse is delivered to the Bada Bing; Tony angrily orders it destroyed.
+But when Paulie sees Benny and Little Paulie trying to burn it, he rescues it, over-valuing it and saying it would be an honor to have it in his house.
 He hangs it in his living room but later takes it down to have it modified to garb Tony in a "Napoleon-like" uniform.
 Paulie hangs it up again and sits with his back to it while watching television, but Tony's eyes are still on him.

 Furio returns with gifts for A.J. and Meadow but, to her disappointment, nothing for Carmela.
 He still declines to enter the house with her.
 Carmela again finds a pretext to visit him at his home, again taking her unwilling chaperone A.J., who is beginning to understand the situation.
 Carmela confides in Rosalie, who urges her not to go any further with Furio; they both know what Tony would do if he found out.